bradfrost/atomic-design/chapter-4.md

 - Evernote web clipper
 - Google Docs or Microsoft Word
 - Google Slides (If you're interested, I've created a [Google Slides interface inventory template](https://docs.google.com/presentation/d/1GqFmiDV_NqKi36fXAwD3WTJL5-JV-gHL7XVD2fVeL0M/edit?usp=sharing))

+{% include figure.html src="../images/content/interface-inventory-template.png" caption="It's important for all participants to capture screenshots using the same software so they can be combined later.
+I've created a Google Slides interface inventory template for teams to use as a starting point." %}

 Ultimately, it doesn’t really matter what tool you use, but everyone should agree on a single tool to make it easier to combine at the end of the exercise.
 I’ve found online slide-building software like Google Slides to be very effective as they provide a canvas for free-form image positioning, they're chunked out into slides for easier categorization, and they're web-based so can be shared with ease.